-It is the responsibility of parents with anaphylactic children to identify their child/ren to the school using the medical forms in the School Forms Online (SFO) registration.
+It is the responsibility of parents with anaphylactic children to identify their child/ren to the school using the heath information Questionnaire in your Parent Portal (MySchool).
 On this form parents are asked to provide information regarding the child's allergens and history of reactions to the specified triggers.
 We also request a photo of the child and permission to administer epinephrine in the event of an anaphylactic reaction.
 The parents are required to send in two epinephrine auto-injectors that will be effective throughout the school year.
 If your child attends Daycare, please provide another Epi-pen to be stored in the Daycare Office.